gitayam/poi-template/README.md

 Code Blocks are also used for verbatim requirments which should not be paraphrased.
 The code block allows an instructor to easily notice and to copy if needed.
 ```

+### Spacing and New Lines

+To Create New Lines , especially inside a table - use \<br\> which will create a line break and continue typing.

+Creating a Line Break with a Line can help when sorting content.
+Use three (3) - in a single line to create a line break such as this:
+---

+Spacing and newlines can cause a differences in how Obsidian renders markdown.
+It is important to include a new line after a "---" line break.